 In our simulations, suppressing terrestrial evaporation in all of our continental configurations leads to cooling over the ocean.
-This differs from the results of Shukla and Mintz (1982) and Laguë et al. (2019), who found that reduced evaporation with a realistic present-day continental configuration leads to surface warming not only over the land, but also over parts of the ocean.
-The continental configuration could be one reason for the difference in our results; in the present-day continental configuration, there is a large area of ocean at every latitude.
-Thus, even if terrestrial evaporation were completely suppressed, dry continental air could advect over the ocean and gain water vapour.
-However, this is also the case for TwoPatchLand and ThreePatchLand, where we find the land warms but the ocean cools in response to suppressed terrestrial evaporation.
-Another reason to expect differences in the temperature response to reduced terrestrial evaporation in this study vs. previous studies relates to model complexity; both the GLAS (Shukla and Mintz 1982) and CESM (Laguë et al. 2019) models which showed oceanic warming include the effects of cloud cover.
-We suspect the difference in the response of ocean temperatures to suppressed terrestrial evaporation between this study and those of Shukla and Mintz (1982) and Laguë et al. (2019) is driven by model differences.
-In particular, our idealized Isca simulations do not have any representation of cloud cover, and cloud responses to changes in terrestrial evaporation can have large climate feedbacks (Laguë et al. 2019).
-Understanding how the presence of clouds, and the response of clouds to reduced terrestrial evaporation, modify the temperature response to reduced terrestrial evaporation both on land and globally requires future study.
+This differs from the results of Laguë et al. (2019), who found 620 that reduced evaporation with a realistic present-day continental configuration leads to surface warming over most of the ocean.
+Differences in the ocean temperature response between Laguë 622 et al. (2019) and this study could be due to nuances in circulation due to the use of realistic 623 continental geometry and orography in that study, as well as different intensities of suppressed 624 terrestrial evaporation.
+In particular, our idealized Isca simulations do not have any representation of cloud cover, and cloud responses to changes in terrestrial evaporation can have large climate 626 feedbacks (Laguë et al. 2019).
+Reduced terrestrial evaporation can lead to drying of the boundary 627 layer and a reduction in low cloud cover over land, which in turn increases absorbed SW at the 628 surface and drives warming in water-limited systems, while changes in terrestrial evaporation can 629 also lead to cloud changes over ocean regions (Laguë et al. 2019; Kim et al. 2020).
+Understanding 630 how the presence of clouds, and the response of clouds to reduced terrestrial evaporation, modify the temperature response to reduced terrestrial evaporation both on land and globally requires 632 future study.
+633